Storage on Controller Hosts¶

 This requires three or more OSD disks.

-On AIO-DX systems, replication is between the two controllers.
+On AIO-Duplex systems replication is between the two controllers.
 Only one replication group is supported and additional controllers cannot be added.

 The following replication factor is supported: